-- (1) Maximum permitted building heights shall be measured in number of stories, not feet.
-The maximum permitted height, in stories, for each Sub-District are listed in Figure 860-05. - (2) The maximum height for the first story of a building shall be 11'-6" for a residential building and 22' for a commercial building (Figure 860-06), except as modified in § 60-880 G.(6)a. below. - (3) The maximum height of a story other than the first is 11'-6" (Figure 860-06). - Form-Based Maximum Height Sub-District (No. of Stories) F-1 reserved F-2 reserved F-3 reserved F-4(-) 4 F-4 4 F-5(-) 5 F-5 5 F-6 reserved F-SD reserved
+- (1) Maximum permitted building heights, in number of stories, for each Sub-District are listed in Figure 860-05. - (2) A 5-story building shall incorporate a design for the 5th floor that makes the building appear as a 4-story building with occupied attic or similar. - (3) Notwithstanding the maximum building heights listed in Figure 860-05, building heights shall be regulated by the Regulating Plan in Figures 870-01 870-16.
+The Regulating Plan may show lower maximum building heights in specific locations than those listed in Figure 860-05 and the Regulating Plan shall prevail.

+Form Based Sub-District Maximum Height (No. of Stories)

+F-1 reserved

+F-2 reserved

+F-3 reserved

+F-4(-) 4

+F-4 4

+F-5(-) 5

+F-5 5

+F-6 reserved

+F-SD reserved

-Building Height stated on a Regulating Plan may be lower and shall control specific development.
-Figure 860-05: Building Height
+^{}Building Height stated on a Regulating Plan may be lower and shall control specific development.